orbs-network/spot-integration-docs/content/advanced-orders-direct.md

 | Cancellation | Resolve RePermit for the active wallet chain, call `cancel([metadata.repermitDigest])`, confirm the receipt, then refetch. | Order Sink eventually reports the terminal cancelled state. | Show the on-chain failure and leave the order open. |

 Ready to launch when every row passes on each supported chain.

+### End-to-End Acceptance Run

+1. Resolve partner/chain configuration and select a strategy from [Strategy Recipes](/advanced-orders/direct#strategy-recipes).
+Fill `OrderInput` with real token metadata and validated raw amounts; example addresses and response objects are not executable fixtures.
+2. Copy all four [Create Order files](/advanced-orders/direct#create-order) together: `create-order-flow.ts`, `build-order.ts`, `sign-order.ts`, and `order-types.ts`.
+Supply host Viem clients/account in `WalletContext` and the correct wrapped-native address.
+3. Call `submitOrdersSinkOrder({ orderInput, wallet, wTokenAddress })` from one guarded confirmation handler.
+Start with insufficient allowance; verify RePermit approval confirms before the EIP-712 prompt.
+Repeat with native input to verify wrapping occurs first.
+4. Require HTTP and API success, retain the returned `signedOrder`, and show “Order submitted”.
+Fetch history using the same account, chain, and configured adapter; match the returned order hash.
+Acceptance alone is not a fill.
+5. Select an open order from history and exercise [Cancel Order Sink Orders](/advanced-orders/direct#cancel-order-sink-orders).
+Use its `metadata.repermitDigest`, confirm the transaction, then refresh until history reflects the result.
+6. Reject signing and simulate a lost create response.
+Verify the first case never submits, while the second reconciles history before another attempt.
+Test wrong-chain configuration and invalid strategy fields before enabling review.

+Use an explicitly funded development wallet for the live run.
+Choose an amount meeting partner requirements and a strategy you understand: execution can spend funds before you cancel.
+A successful cancellation does not reverse prior fills.